 Clear Credentials, Professional Clear Credentials, and Substitute Permits must be renewed online.
 If you are renewing a document other than those mentioned, please read the face of your document carefully.
-If you need assistance understanding the requirements, contact SCOE’s credentials office at (707) 524-2681.
+If you need assistance understanding the requirements, contact SCOE’s credentials office at (707) 524-2987 or 524-2794.

 To access the online renewal service, go to the Commission on Teacher Credentialing website, www.ctc.ca.gov, then...

-- Select the light orange button for Online Services for Educators.
+- Select the dark blue button for Online Services for Educators.

-- Select the light orange button for Educator Page.
+- Select the dark blue button for Educator Login.

-- Enter your social security number and date of birth, then follow the instructions provided on this secure site.
+- Enter your social security number and date of birth, then follow the instructions provided.

 - Please note, online renewal is not available for all credentials.